Social media

 Social media outlets differ from old media (e.g. newspapers, TV, and radio broadcasting) in many ways, including quality, reach, frequency, usability, relevancy, and permanence.
 Social media outlets operate in a dialogic transmission system (many sources to many receivers) while traditional media operate under a monologic transmission model (one source to many receivers).
 For instance, a newspaper is delivered to many subscribers, and a radio station broadcasts the same programs to a city.

 Social media has been criticized for a range of negative impacts on children and teenagers, including exposure to inappropriate content, exploitation by adults, sleep problems, attention problems, feelings of exclusion, and various mental health maladies.
 Social media has also received criticism as worsening political polarization and undermining democracy, exacerbated by platform capture by vested interests, with journalist Maria Ressa deeming it "toxic sludge" for increasing distrust among members of society.
+During the 2020s, concerns have emerged over the risk posed by the large influence of social media platforms based in the United States to the sovereignty of countries in Europe, South America and Australasia.

-Major news outlets often have strong controls in place to avoid and fix false claims, but social media's unique qualities bring viral content with little to no oversight.
-"Algorithms that track user engagement to prioritize what is shown tend to favor content that spurs negative emotions like anger and outrage.
+Major news outlets across the world often have strong controls in place to avoid and fix false claims, but social media's unique qualities bring viral content with little to no oversight.
+According to the American Psychological Association, "Algorithms that track user engagement to prioritize what is shown tend to favor content that spurs negative emotions like anger and outrage.
 Overall, most online misinformation originates from a small minority of "superspreaders," but social media amplifies their reach and influence."